 As a result, we will now build a bi-directional (2-way) separated cycleway, along the northern (sea) side of Tamaki Drive, between the Quay Street Cycleway extension (west of The Strand) and Ngapipi Road, including across Ngapipi Bridge, which we plan to widen by a separate project.
 Find out more about the bridge widening.

 Shared path south (rail side) of Tamaki Drive

-Image: Tamaki Drive cross section.
+Image: Tamaki Drive layout.

 From 19 May to 18 June 2017, we sought feedback on the proposed route and path design to help us improve the proposal before we progress to the next stage of the project.

-We have considered all feedback and used it to improve the design.
+The public has been supportive of the revised design and we have considered all feedback and used it to improve the design.

 We will continue to investigate a crossing facility on the slip lane leading into Solent Street, and upgrading the pedestrian crossings at The Strand and Solent Street intersections to ‘toucan crossings’.
 These have separate crossing lanes for pedestrians and people on bikes.